j-pcgoncalves/robofriends/README.md

 # Robofriends

 This is a simple Project built in React.
 It allows users to filter Cards based on what is written in the search field.
-This app was built to learn the basics of React, but right now i am starting to convert everything to React Redux for state management.
+This app was built to learn the basics of React and it uses React Redux for state management.

 ## How to Use